maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Comments.

-* Commas in comments break the parsing into lines.
-Need much better libraries to remove strings from CASstrings.
+* *done* Basic comment mechanism.
+Any lines which are strings are treated as comments which break the argument.
 * Improve spacing of comments, e.g. \intertext{...}?

 ### CAS features